rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 - How should our client scale to solve those bottlenecks?

 To give an answer to those questions we've decided to do load testing.
-In this article we're sharing what we learned so far.
+In this article we share what we learned so far.

 ## What is load testing?

 Load testing is a type of test that tries to measure an application's performance under expected user loads.
-With this type of test we can measure the users' experience of the app, collecting metrics about things like responsiveness and error rates.
+With this type of test we can measure the users' experience of the app, collecting metrics about things like response times and error rates.
 This info allows us to emulate the day to day experience the clients will have with the app and plan how to scale the platform as the user base grows.
+This also allows us to set an objective criteria about what is acceptable and what is not.

 ### What is not